coingraham/resume/README.md

 ##### Cloud Virtualization Architect
 Birch Communications (formerly CBeyond)
 October 2013 – October 2014 (1 year 1 month) Greater Atlanta Area
 Previously the head VMWare/Virtualization architect for the CBeyond Total Cloud offerings.
 I was responsible for over 100 hosts and over 2000 guests.
 Including multi-tenant customer-facing cloud vms and internal business critical systems.
-Additionally I work with other infrastructure systems including EMC SAN, and Cisco UCS blades.
+Additionally, I worked with other infrastructure systems including EMC SAN, and Cisco UCS blades.

 ##### Team Lead, Server Operations
 AirWatch/VMWare
 July 2011 – October 2013 (2 years 4 months) Greater Atlanta Area
-Virtualization and Storage Engineering
-Datacenter Operations
+Lead a team of engineers that built and operated a state of the art private cloud for our hosted mobile device management clients.
+Responsible for highly available physical/virtual infrastructure that formed the basis for the AirWatch SAAS offering.
+This included VMWare, SAN and Server Operations.

 ##### VMWare Administrator
 Genuine Parts Company